-As a software company that makes consultation tools for government and public bodies, it’s our responsibility to be extra mindful of data security.
+As a software company that makes consultation and engagement tools for government and public bodies, it’s our responsibility to be extra mindful of data security.

 We thought it might be useful to share some advice on good habits you can adopt to help improve your everyday data security habits.